kanishkbjain/TEI_HockeyPrediction/README.md

 Overall, we could consistently model a game win with a 62% accuracy, and decided on the Neural Network as the final model to predict game wins in the playoffs.
 Knowing the teams who made the playoffs and their matchups, we calculated the likelihood for each team to go onto win the Stanley cup.

-(Our predicted winner for the 2021-2022 season is the Colorado Avalanche with a 27.58% probability of winning.
+(modify this: Our predicted winner for the 2021-2022 season is the Colorado Avalanche with a 27.58% probability of winning.
 In actuality, the Colorado Avalanche are leading 2-0 against the Edmonton Oilers in the semifinals as of June 4, 2022.)

+As of June 4, 2022, we know that the Colorado Avalanche lead 2-0 against the Edmonton Oilers in the semifinals, along with the New York Rangers leading 2-0 against the Tampa Bay Lightning.
+Based on this updated information, we can update the probabilities of success.

 ## Conclusions and Future Directions
 Hockey is an inherently difficult sport to predict.
 It is noisy and unpredictable, with underdogs winning far more than in any other professional sport.
 Luck makes up nearly 40% of winning a hockey game, which is impossible to model without training on test (playoff) data.
 Our model was able to account for most of the predictability, correctly predicting winning teams 65% of the time, and producing a realistic Bayesian model (like the weather) that accounts for this.
 By using data from individual players instead of aggregated team data, we are better able to account for  recent player behavior and roster changes from injuries and trades than existing models.